What's Up With Pheromone Perfume — & Why Is TikTok Obsessed?

 ”

 Though relatively new to TikTok, the idea behind pheromone fragrances has been around for a very long time, says Amanda, and the science is pretty dismissive of it working via perfume.
-So if it isn't pheromones which make perfume smell different on everyone, what exactly is it?
+So if it isn't pheromones that make perfume smell different on everyone, what exactly is it?
 "Biochemistry," explains Marina.
-"Our own hormones, skin pH and the millions of microbes that cover every spare centimetre of our skin are responsible for these variations."
+"Our own hormones, skin pH, and the millions of microbes that cover every spare centimeter of our skin are responsible for these variations."

 Advertisement